englmaxi/zmk-dongle-display/README.md

 # Dongle Display

 This module repository provides a ZMK shield that replaces the built-in status screen with a custom screen designed for 128x64-pixel OLED displays.
-As it shows only the peripheral battery levels, it is recommended to be used on dongles only.

 ## Usage